ARCANGEL0/FlowManager/README.md

 ## Project Description

-FlowManager is a comprehensive financial management dashboard built using Laravel.
+FlowManager is a comprehensive financial management dashboard built using Phinx.
 It provides secure login authentication and a user-friendly interface for managing monthly subscriptions, tracking payments, and displaying client/subscriber information.
 The dashboard also enables users to control their data, handle monthly and annual finances, access financial statistics, and generate detailed reports for specific months or years.

 ## Table of Contents